What's my plan?

 Step 2: Configure agent wrap-up time

 After a call, agents often need a few minutes to update details on the call ticket or to take notes.
 This is known as agent wrap-up time.
-By default, agents have unlimited wrap-up time after a call, until they make themselves available to take new calls in the Talk call console once they are ready for the next call.
-However, you can adjust the wrap-up time agents have or even disable it.
+By default, agents have unlimited wrap-up time after a call, until they are ready to make themselves available to take new calls in the call console.
+However, you can adjust the wrap-up time agents have or even deactivate it.

 Plan it

-As an admin, you can allow agents to take as much wrap-up time as they need or you can configure the length of time agents have to wrap-up calls.
+As an admin, you can allow agents to take as much wrap-up time as they need, or you can configure the length of time agents have to wrap up calls.
 If you set a time limit, agents are automatically available for calls when the time expires.
-Additionally, you can disable it completely, if you want.
+Additionally, you can deactivate it completely, if you want.
 Think about what makes sense for your team.

 Try it out